abevoelker/blog/_drafts/2018-03-15-deploying-a-ruby-on-rails-application-to-google-kubernetes-engine-a-step-by-step-guide.md

 ### [Service](https://kubernetes.io/docs/concepts/services-networking/service/)

-**[Services](https://kubernetes.io/docs/concepts/services-networking/service/)** are a networking abstraction that logically groups a set of Pods under a label, making them accessible from inside (and sometimes outside) the cluster from a single endpoint, while load balancing[^11] requests.
+**[Services](https://kubernetes.io/docs/concepts/services-networking/service/)** are a networking abstraction that logically groups a set of Pods under a label, making them accessible from inside (and sometimes outside) the cluster from a single endpoint, while load balancing[^service-load-balancing] requests.
 This is useful if you have have, say, a group of "frontend" Pods that need to communicate with a "backend" group - Services tame the complexity of Pods discovering and connecting with eachother.

-[^11]:
+[^service-load-balancing]:
     Although load balancing can be disabled, creating a ["headless" Service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services)

 There are different types of services which offer different exposure methods; [this is a good article](https://medium.com/google-cloud/kubernetes-nodeport-vs-loadbalancer-vs-ingress-when-should-i-use-what-922f010849e0) explaining some differences.